Mirage 2005 Paper Submission

 website of the institution you are affiliated with, provided that

 you display the following text on each page that displays published material:

 Proceedings of Mirage 2005 ( Computer Vision / Computer Graphics Collaboration Techniques and Applications), INRIA Rocquencourt, France, March, 1-2 2005 and provided that you add the full reference of your paper (including page numbers, as soon as these are known to you).
 The easiest way to meet these requirements is to copy the paper from our conference cdrom.

 - You may make paper copies or electronic copies of your paper for personal use or for the personal use of colleagues, provided that the copies are not offered for sale or distributed in a systematic way outside of your employing institution (e.g. through an email list).

-STEP 6: Prepare your lecture or poster presentation.
+STEP 6: Prepare your lecture presentation.